 Cordless vacuum cleaners essentially get rid of the cords and hoses, making them more convenient to use for wheelchair users.
 They are also much safer to use on stairs and throughout the home.

 Also, thanks to their in-built lithium batteries, cordless vacuums offer 10+ minutes of operation on a single charge with incredibly good performance.
-However, as mentioned earlier, the suction of cordless vacuums is not as strong as that of corded vacuums.

 While the added batteries tend to increase the weight of the vacuum, the trade-off is justified considering the added ease of use and flexibility.